hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 >> v2
 == make vector!
 [2 4 6]
 ```
-but surely it is not what one would expect to do, but maybe could be seen as a feature í ½í¸‰ ?
+but surely it is not what one would expect to do, but maybe could be seen as a feature ğŸ˜‰ ?

 [17:25:24](#16605843241267SVbii:gitter.im) <luce80>:
 Sorry it is also already documented as a feature.